sixolet/phonotype/README.md

 * Custom midi (mono, for now) synths
 * Effects chains of your dreams
+* Fluid live-coding, changing the control flow as you go
 * An entire dang modular in this box yo

 To use PHONOTYPE: